CaiqingJian/DFGET/README.md

 # DFGET

 ## Introduction
 This repository is the implementation of DFGET.
+You can follow the steps below to complete the training and testing process.
+The full codes will be released after the paper is published.

 ## Dataset
 The GlaS dataset used comes from the Gland Challenge of MICCAI 2015 [<sup>1</sup>](#refer-anchor-1), including 165 images,